Changes Recording Monitoring Client

-E-Maj delivers an external client to run as a command that monitors the tables data changes and the sequences progress.
+E-Maj provides an external client to run as a command that monitors table data changes and sequence progress.

-The provided tool is coded in perl.
-It needs that the perl software with the DBI and DBD::Pg modules be installed on the server that executes the command (which is not necessarily the same as the one that hosts the PostgreSQL instance).
+The provided tool is coded in Perl.
+It requires that the Perl software with the DBI and DBD::Pg modules be installed on the server that executes the command (which is not necessarily the same as the one hosting the PostgreSQL instance).

 Syntax